 Derivation of name and historical aspects

 Adanson who derived the name Kalanchoe from the Chinese name for one of the species, described this genus in 1763.
-The species name rotundifolia comes from the Latin and means "round leaves".
+The species name rotundifolia comes from Latin and means 'rounded leaves'.

-Kalanchoe rotundifolia is traditionally used by the Zulu as a charm to make one invisible.
+Kalanchoe rotundifolia is traditionally used by the Zulu people as a charm to make one invisible.

 Growing Kalanchoe rotundifolia